Uberspace/manual/source/background-network.rst

   ensuring a safe and comfortable ride for everyone.
 * **Mapping of services**.
 Since every user has their own ``100.64.x.y`` IP address, user services can easily be reached via ``100.64.x.y:63141``.
-This enables us to provide cool features like :ref:`web backends <backends>`.
+This enables us to provide cool features like :doc:`web backends <web-backends>`.

 Sidequest: Pluggable authentication modules (PAM)
 =================================================